LGBTQ rights in California: Transgender legal protections

+On July 9 2026, the California Legislature passed a broad, comprehensive and extensive budget appropriations bill that explicitly includes $26 million for gender-affirming healthcare protections - from judicial and executive federal government litigation and liability administrative damages.

 In 2014, a new law was passed, according to which doctors, nurses, and other healthcare providers are expected to meet cultural competency standards that include "understanding and applying cultural and ethnic data to the process of clinical care, including, as appropriate, information pertinent to the appropriate treatment of, and provision of care to, the lesbian, gay, bisexual, transgender, and intersex communities."

 In July 2022, the Governor of California signed a bill into law effective immediately - to formally repeal an archaic 1970s section on prostitution (unofficially referred to as the "walking while trans" law).

 In September 2022, the Governor of California signed a bill into law that passed both houses of the California Legislature- that explicitly legally protects and defends the lives of transgender youth traveling to California (for example who are suicidal or are at risk from other US jurisdictions considered unsafe, discriminatory and/or violent for transgender individuals).
 The law went into effect immediately within California by an "emergency clause".

 In September 2021, the California Legislature passed a bill to explicitly include both sexual orientation and gender identity - within tracking data of violent deaths of LGBTQ individuals.
 The Governor of California Gavin Newsom signed the bill into law and went into legal effect on January 1, 2022.